 Cauliflower has never tasted so good!
-Your family will love this fragrant and addictive Curried Roasted Cauliflower with Coconut Oil.
+Your family will love this fragrant and addictive Roasted Curried Cauliflower with Coconut Oil.

 Cauliflower season has arrived and as usual, I find myself unable to resist the nutritional powerhouse whenever I pass it at my farmers market!
-This time of year we often see endless varieties and colors of of the cauliflower including purple, green, yellow and of course white.
+This time of year we often see endless varieties and colors of the cauliflower including purple, green, yellow and of course white.

 We ate roasted cauliflower all the time growing up, often as an alternative to roasted potatoes or French fries.
 My mom would dry roast them without any fat or oil and they would caramelize and turn sweet in the hot oven.
 Admittedly, we would dip them in ketchup.
 Hey, it was the 80’s after all.

-Now that the 80’s are long gone and the fat free craze has gone to the wayside, I’m here to say that fat is our friend.
+Now that the ’80s are long gone and the fat-free craze has gone to the wayside, I’m here to say that fat is our friend.
 In fact, you need fat to absorb all of the vitamins and nutrients found in vegetables.
-Instead of the usual olive oil or sesame oil, this time I decided to toss the cauliflower in melted coconut oil and some of my favorite Indian spices before tossing them in a 450 degree oven.
+Instead of the usual olive oil or sesame oil, this time I decided to toss the cauliflower in melted coconut oil and some of my favorite Indian spices before tossing them in a 450-degree oven.

 The end result was out of this world good.
 I’ve never seen my husband eat cauliflower before with so much enthusiasm.
-My 2 year old loved it so much he was clearing our plates once he finished his own.
+My 2-year-old loved it so much he was clearing our plates once he finished his own.

-When in doubt, you’ll always get more flavor from grilling, roasting or broiling than steaming or boiling.
+When in doubt, you’ll always get more flavor from grilling, roasting, or broiling than steaming or boiling.

 Your fork is waiting.